marcwiest/helixcss/README.md

-# HelixCSS v2.0
+# HelixCSS

-A lean SCSS framework.
+A lean SCSS library and CSS base.
 HelixCSS primary goal is to give structure to your website or application and leave the design decisions to you.

+**Is HelixCSS ready?** Yes and no. Yes in that it's working great and no in that future updates are likely to break backwards functionality.

 ## Documentation

 For the moment there are only code examples available inside the objects folders.
-Over time, a more detailed documentation will be made available.
+Over time, a detailed documentation will be made available.

 ## Folders & Contents